-The School Capacity and Innovation Program (SCIP) is designed to improve primary grade reading outcomes by building teacher effectiveness and strengthening classroom and school management.
-SCIP supports local South African models or interventions that work directly with teachers and school management teams in innovative ways in order to improve their practice as instructional leaders and managers.
-SCIP is aligned to the USAID education strategy, which supports interventions to improve learning outcomes with a focus on primary grade reading as a measure of performance.
+The School Capacity and Innovation Program is designed to improve primary grade reading outcomes by building teacher effectiveness and strengthening classroom and school management.
+It supports local South African models or interventions that work directly with teachers and school management teams in innovative ways in order to improve their practice as instructional leaders and managers.
+The program is aligned to the USAID education strategy, which supports interventions to improve learning outcomes with a focus on primary grade reading as a measure of performance.
 Selected models receive funding to expand, refine and rigorously test their interventions, in preparation for broad scale-up at the district, provincial or national level.
-In addition to seeking initiatives that demonstrate innovation, impact and a vision for growth, SCIP encourages entities that demonstrate partnerships with like-minded organizations and/or school districts and provincial departments of education.
-The ELMA Foundation is a key strategic partner to USAID in the development, funding and implementation of SCIP.
+In addition to seeking initiatives that demonstrate innovation, impact and a vision for growth, the program encourages entities that demonstrate partnerships with like-minded organizations and/or school districts and provincial departments of education.
+The ELMA Foundation is a key strategic program partner.
 ELMA will match USAID funding on a one-to-one, co-funded basis, as well as co-direct implementation.
 J.P.
-Morgan is another strategic partner to USAID and has also committed significant funding to support SCIP.
+Morgan is another strategic partner to USAID and has also committed significant funding to support this program.
 The GoSA’s Department of Basic Education has been represented on the SCIP Steering Committee by a Deputy Director General.

-USAID, AusAID, and World Vision partnered to establish a multiyear initiative named All Children Reading: A Grand Challenge for Development (ACR).
-ACR seeks to encourage game-changing innovations with the potential to dramatically improve reading skills among primary grade children.
-As part of this initiative, these founding partners launched the ACR grant competition to address two critical needs that remain largely unmet in low and lower-middle income countries: teaching and learning materials and education data.
-Within these two areas, ACR grants support innovative approaches that draw upon current research findings on effective instruction in primary grade reading as well as information and communications and technology advances that may lead to substantial impact on student learning outcomes at scale.
-Through the ACR competition, the founding partners sought innovations that will produce development outcomes more effectively and cost efficiently and that will reach more beneficiaries.
+USAID, AusAID, and World Vision partnered to establish a multiyear initiative named All Children Reading: A Grand Challenge for Development.
+All Children Reading seeks to encourage game-changing innovations with the potential to dramatically improve reading skills among primary grade children.
+As part of this initiative, these founding partners launched the All Children Reading grant competition to address two critical needs that remain largely unmet in low and lower-middle income countries: teaching and learning materials and education data.
+Within these two areas, the grants support innovative approaches that draw upon current research findings on effective instruction in primary grade reading as well as information and communications and technology advances that may lead to substantial impact on student learning outcomes at scale.
+Through the competition, the founding partners sought innovations that will produce development outcomes more effectively and cost efficiently and that will reach more beneficiaries.